dankoster/mux/README.md

 This project is just me tinkering.\
 Because learning and building is fun.\
 All from scratch.
 No dependencies.
-No AI.\
+No AI.
-Software is art.
-What do you think of AI art?

 ---

 ### The goal is...
-People shouldn't just be items in a list!
-Explore a tiny 3D world where people are avatars and you need to get close to communicate.

-This is a virtual space with all the serious communication features of [Slack](https://slack.com/)\
+A virtual space with all the serious communication features of [Slack](https://slack.com/)\
-...but more fun and **waaay** less convenient!
+... in a tiny 3D world that is game-like, but not gameified.

+People shouldn't just be items in a list!\
+In this virtual space, people are 3d avatars.\
+You don't have to solve a puzzle to communicate with friends,\
+but you may need to go find them.

 Inspired by [Gather](https://www.gather.town/features)